 Mini bike pumps include 3 types of pumps:

-1. Mini bike pumps that fit into your saddle bag or jersey pocket, or you can attach them to the frame mount under a bottle cage.
+1. Mini bike pumps that fit into your saddle bag or jersey pocket, or that you can attach to the frame mount under a bottle cage.
 They are suitable for most cyclists, thanks to their compactness and ability to inflate the tire after you get a puncture.

 What’s the Difference Between a Shock Pump and a Tire Pump?